 Burning Old Treated Wood: Is it Advisable?

-Can you burn pressure-treated wood regardless of its excess from your woodwork or waste from previous building construction?
-Our experts implore that you should refrain from burning your waste-treated wood to dispose of it.
+Can you burn pressure-treated wood regardless oif it’s excess from your woodwork or waste from previous building construction?
+Can you simply burn it?
+The answer is simply no. I strongly advise against burning waste-treated wood as a disposal method.

 Is it Okay to Burn a 20-Year-Old Treated Wood?